spreedly/r2d2/README.md

 ## Google Pay Usage

-For Google Pay, R2D2 requires the token values in the form of a JSON hash, your `recipient_id`, Google's `verification_keys`, and your private key.
+For Google Pay, R2D2 requires the token values in the form of a JSON hash, your `recipient_id`, Google's `verification_keys` for the appropriate environment, and your private key.

 Example Google Pay token values: